kaymen99/web3-blog/README.md

 ### Back-end

-To run the Dapp completly you must also start the backend server responsable for the only members articles URLs handling, first as previously install the required dependencies by running :
+To run the Dapp completly you must also start the backend server responsable for the only members articles URLs handling, first as previously install the required dependancies by running :
    ```sh
    cd backend
    yarn